schweitzerb/cleanProject/README.md

 This section contains information on all the variables included in the output data set from the `run_analysis.R` script.

 `activity`	(factor)
-	Label Indicates which of the 6 activities the subject was performing:
+  Label that indicates which of the 6 activities the subject was performing:
-		WALKING
+    WALKING  - walking
-		WALKING_UPSTAIRS
+    WALKING_UPSTAIRS  - walking up a et of stairs
-		WALKING_DOWNSTAIRS
+    WALKING_DOWNSTAIRS  - walking down a set of stairs
-		SITTING
+    SITTING  - sitting
-		STANDING
+    STANDING  - standing
-		LAYING
+    LAYING  -  laying down

 `subject`	(factor)
   ID number indicating which subject the data was collected from.
     Ranges from 1 to 30

 **All Other Variables** (numeric)
 	The dataset includes 66 other variables, these values are the MEAN (by subject and activity) of the __identically named__ feature variables in the orignal Samsung data set.
 These variables represent pre-processed measurements from the smartphone`s accelerometer (`Acc` in the variable name) and Gyroscope (`Gyro`) along all 3 axis (`-X, -Y, -Z` suffixes).
 All raw data from the phone was **captured in standard gravity units `g`**.